 Examples where machine translation fails:

 Translating advertisement texts, slogans, word plays, or recognizing irony and humor is something that pushes machine translation to its limits.
-Sometimes it is not enough to only translate specific content, but also to adapt it to the culture and habits of the target audience through localization, which is something machine translation cannot do.
+Sometimes it is not enough to only translate specific content, but also to adapt it to the culture and habits of the target audience through localisation, which is something machine translation cannot do.
 An anecdote that makes everyone in the UK laugh, might not work in Japan, because the cultural context is missing.
 In these cases, a professional translator with in-depth knowledge of both languages and cultures is needed to make sure that your message comes across the right way.

 In the end, one should keep in mind that having a website with translation errors and incorrect use of terminology, will cost you more than you would have ever spent on a professional human translator.